Cork (city): Gaelic games

 Hurling and football are the most popular spectator sports in the city.
-Hurling has a strong identity with city and county – with Cork winning 30 All-Ireland Championships.
-Gaelic football is also popular, and Cork has won 7 All-Ireland Senior Football Championship titles.
-Cork is the only county that has won both championships at least 7 times and the only one that has won both in the 21st century.
+Hurling has a strong identity with city and county—with Cork winning 30 All-Ireland Championships.
+Gaelic football is also popular, and Cork has won seven All-Ireland Senior Football Championship titles.
+Cork is the only county that has won both championships at least seven times and the only one that has won both in the 21st century.
 There are many Gaelic Athletic Association clubs in Cork City, including Blackrock National Hurling Club, St. Finbarr's, Glen Rovers, Na Piarsaigh, Nemo Rangers and Douglas GAA.
 The main public venues are Páirc Uí Chaoimh and Páirc Uí Rinn (named after the noted Glen Rovers player Christy Ring).
-Camogie (hurling for ladies) and women's Gaelic football are increasing in popularity.
+Camogie (women's hurling) and women's Gaelic football are increasing in popularity.

 Association football

 Cork City F.C. are the largest and most successful association football team in Cork, winning three League of Ireland titles, four FAI Cup titles, and one "All Ireland" Setanta Sports Cup title.
 They play their home games on the south side of the city in Turners Cross.
 Several, now defunct, Cork clubs played in the League of Ireland before 1984.
 In total, teams from the city have won the league 12 times.
-Association football is also played by amateur and school clubs across the city, as well as in "five-a-side" style leagues.
+Association football is also played by amateur and school clubs across the city, as well as in "five-a-side"-style leagues.

 Rugby

 Rugby union is played at various levels, from school to senior league level.
 There are two first-division clubs in Cork city.
 Cork Constitution (five-time All Ireland League Champions) play their home games in Ballintemple and Dolphin R.F.C. play at home in Musgrave Park.
 Other notable rugby clubs in the city include Highfield, Sunday's Well and UCC.
 At the school level, Christian Brothers College and Presentation Brothers College are two of the country's better-known rugby nurseries.

 Munster Rugby plays a number of its home matches in the Pro14 at Musgrave Park in Ballyphehane.
 In the past Heineken Cup matches have also been played at Musgrave Park, but most of these are now played at Thomond Park in Limerick.
-In May 2006 and again in May 2008 Munster became the Heineken Cup champions, with many players hailing from Cork city and county.
+In May 2006 and again in May 2008, Munster became the Heineken Cup champions, with many players hailing from Cork city and county.